Claudiomics/azure-database-migration/README.md

 -- Data loss or corruption due to unexpected events or cyber threats can have massive negative implications to organisations, meaning backups are an essential aspect of managing databases.
 Azure SQL Database is used as a 'repository' for these companies who regularly backup and restore their databases using this system to ensure the quick restoration of data if required and minimise downtime.

+"In this example, our Windows VM holds our current production environment and database.
+We want to perform this backup, so we can later restore the database to a development environment where our developers can work on testing and developing new features.
+For creating a backup that can be restored to a development environment, we will choose the Full backup type."

 Backing up a database is the creation of a copy of the database at a set point in time, and there are full backups (capturing the entire database at a specific point), a differential backup (captures just the new changes made since last full backup) and transaction log backups ().

 Finally, I created an automated backup solution for the development environment, which safeguards any work that is done in future and aneables swift recovery from errors or data loss.
 There are multiple choices of the times each data backup occurs, with varying cost although it is automatically set to save every 24 hours.